TechOFreak/Amnesia-Rebirth-ATDD-Asset-Pack/README.md

 5) Open your HPL3 level editor and check to see if you can see the entities and static objects.

 6) In the future if you start a new mod with these assets be sure to update the WIPMod with the new directory.

+7) In the future, when new updates are created for this asset pack you should take note of any changes before updating the assets on an existing custom story.

 # Usages